TT-ING-MAKERSPACE/room_status_checker/README.md

 # room_status_checker
-Project to check and display, if a room is ocupied.
+Project to check and display, if a room is occupied.